-Five two-inch permanent monitoring wells will be installed to approximately 70 ft bgs or to at least five feet below the groundwater interface (if encountered at a shallower depth).
+Groundwater is anticipated at approximately 65 ft bgs.
+Five two-inch permanent monitoring wells will be installed to at least 7 to 8 feet below the groundwater interface.
 Monitoring wells will have a 2-inch annular space and be installed using either #0 or #00 certified clean sand fill.
-Wells will be screened from approximately 60 to 70 ft bgs.
-Groundwater is anticipated at approximately 65 ft bgs.
+Wells will be screened 10 ft from the terminal base of the well (approximately 63 to 73 ft bgs).
 Monitoring wells will be developed at minimum one week after installation by surging a pump in the well several times to pull fine-grained material from the well.
 Development will be completed until the water turbidity is 50 nephelometric turbidity units (NTU) or less or ten well volumes are removed, if possible.
 Well development will occur at least one week after monitoring well installation.
 The well casings will be surveyed by a New York State licensed surveyor and a synoptic gauging round will be conducted to facilitate the preparation of a groundwater contour map and to determine the direction of groundwater flow.